martijnhoekstra/ensime-sublime/README.md

 [![Join the chat at https://gitter.im/ensime/ensime-sublime](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ensime/ensime-sublime?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This project provides integration with ENSIME and Sublime Text Editor 2.
-It has recently moved to the Ensime project and is in the process of being re-enlivened - so watch this space.
+This project provides integration with ENSIME and Sublime Text Editor.
+(Supports both Sublime Text 2 and 3) It has recently moved to the Ensime project and is in the process of being re-enlivened - so watch this space.
 ## Project status

 ```

+06.07.2015: Better completions and ST 3 Support

+More work to make completions work better.
+We also support now support ST 3, see updated instructions.
+Now to make it deployed with Package Control...

 29.06.2015: It lives a little more

 More stabilisation - slightly simpler startup instructions (it works out the .ensime port file for itself).
 Lots more to do...

 19.06.2015: It lives

-We now have a version that starts and works (at least for some bits) - you need to follow the 'getting it going' steps below carefully, all other startup options will fail right now.
+We now have a version that starts and works (at least for some bits) - you need to follow the 'getting it going'
+steps below carefully, all other startup options will fail right now.

 Have fun, come and join the party and hack on Ensime-Sublime